 My parents asked, my sister Elfriede demanded that I come see you.
 They were turned away at the gate.
 Last week.
-(He points to the package.)
-Don't worry.
-The bread is fresh.
-Elfriede baked everything all over again.
-She said to tell you the bakery is still closed, so she baked bread for you herself.
-She and my mother were turned away and told that you'd been moved.
-That everyone was moving to a different camp.
+She and my mother were turned away and told that you'd been moved to a different camp.

 Are we moving?